-If you have accepted a student or PLUS loan but would like to cancel it, you may cancel within 120 days of the first disbursement.
+If you have accepted a student or PLUS loan but would like to cancel it, you may cancel within 120 days of the funds first being disbursed.
 You may do so by submitting a Loan Cancellation/Reduction Form to our office.
-This may be found in the Forms tab of our website.
+This is found in the Forms tab of our website.
 If you cancel within 120 days, you do not have to pay interest or the loan fee on the part of your loan that is cancelled.
-After 120 days, please contact your federal loan servicer for guidance on how and where to return your loan money.
+Loans cancelled with our office will be charged back to your student BARC account for repayment.
+We will notify your loan servicer of the cancelled loan.
+After 120 days, please contact your loan servicer for guidance on how and where to return your loan money.
 You will be responsible for any interest that has accrued from the date of disbursement.
-Any Loan Cancellation/Reduction Forms received for a loan with a first disbursement after 120 days cannot be processed.
+Please note that you should not cancel your loan with our office and must repay your loan servicer.